Using a treemap

 The figure below shows the main elements of a treemap data visualization.

-This example treemap is configured with a Product hierarchy on its ROWS axis, and two measure values (OrderQty and LineTotal).
+This example is configured with a Product hierarchy on its ROWS axis, and two measure values (OrderQty and LineTotal).
 The OrderQty measure is used to determine the size of each treemap node.
 This value is also displayed as text within each node.
 The LineTotal measure is used to determine the color of each node.
 A darker shade of blue implies a higher LineTotal value for that node.
 Headings and nodes generally correspond to members of a Product hierarchy consisting of three levels (product category, product subcategory, and product).

 3. Data preparation